edgonzalesjr/Phishing-Threat-Analysis/README.md

   - Identify phishing attempts effectively and take proactive steps to prevent them.
   - Enhanced understanding of how email security protocols (SPF, DMARC) help protect against spoofing and phishing attacks.

 - Hands-on Experience with Cybersecurity Tools:
-  - Gaining practical experience with OSINT tools will help learners investigate and validate suspicious communications in real-world scenarios.
+  - Gaining practical experience with OSINT tools to investigate and validate suspicious communications in real-world scenarios.

 - Effective Use of Incident Response Protocols:
   - Understand the importance of working with a SOC and following organizational protocols when encountering potential threats.

 - Practical Understanding of Attachment Threats:
-   - Evaluate email attachments for signs of malware, enabling them to prevent possible infections.
+  - Evaluate email attachments for signs of malware to prevent possible infections.

 - Real-World Application of Cybersecurity Concepts:
   - By engaging in a practical challenge, apply cybersecurity concepts such as phishing identification, email header analysis, and attachment investigation, to prepare for real-world cybersecurity tasks.

 ## Acknowledgements
 - [VirusTotal](https://www.virustotal.com/gui/home/search)